xpack/xpm-liquid-ts/README-MAINTAINER.md

 - repeat and possibly manually edit `package.json` until everything is up to date

+Keep:

+- `ts-node` to the minimum Node.js required by npm (currently 12.x)

 ### Check Git

 In this Git repo: